zGIKS/pretty-platform/README.md

    mvn spring-boot:run
    ```

-3. Open your browser and go to `http://localhost:8080/swagger-ui.html` to access the Swagger UI.
+3. Open your browser and go to `http://localhost:8082/swagger-ui/index.html` to access the Swagger UI (OpenAPI docs are also available at `http://localhost:8082/api-docs`).

 4. You can test the `/hello` endpoint from the Swagger UI.